johangithub/AFMAN11-217v1/chp15.md

 15.6.6.
 Transition Between Flight Levels and Altitudes.
 The vertical position of an aircraft at or below transition altitude shall be expressed in altitude (QNH or QFE as appropriate).
 Vertical position at or above the transition level shall be expressed in terms of flight levels (QNE).
 When passing through the transition layer, vertical position shall be expressed in terms of flight levels (QNE) when climbing and in terms of altitudes (QNH or QFE as appropriate) when descending.
 After an approach clearance has been issued and the descent to land is commenced, the vertical positioning of an aircraft above the transition level may be by reference to altitude (QNH or QFE as appropriate) provided that level flight above the transition altitude is not indicated or anticipated.
 This is intended for turbo jet aircraft where an uninterrupted descent from high altitude is desired and for airfields equipped to reference altitudes throughout the descent.

 15.6.7.
 Altimeter Errors.
-The allowable altimeter errors at a ground checkpoint in ICAO are different than in the US and vary by airport elevation and atmospheric pressure.
-Use Tables 15.5, 15.6, and 15.7 to determine allowable altimeter errors.
-If your aircraft flight manual is more restrictive than the values shown in these tables, comply with the guidance in your aircraft flight manual.
+The allowable altimeter errors at a ground checkpoint in ICAO are different than in the US and vary by airport elevation and atmospheric pressure. <strong><em>Use Tables 15.5, 15.6, and 15.7 to determine allowable altimeter errors.
+If your aircraft flight manual is more restrictive than the values shown in these tables, comply with the guidance in your aircraft flight manual.</em></strong>

 ##### Table 15.5.
 Allowable Altimeter Errors at Ground Checkpoint for Airports Up to 3500 Feet Elevation With Atmospheric Pressure at or Above Standard.